Fatalities From Auto-Pedestrian Accidents

 Especially in densely-packed urban areas like Baltimore and Washington, D.C., the odds of being hit by a car, truck or bus may be higher than anywhere else.
 Besides crosswalks and busy intersections, people on foot have been badly hurt and even killed while traversing crowded parking lots and dimly-lit multi-level garages.
-As Maryland personal injury attorneys, the legal professionals at Lebowitz & Mzhen, LLC, are all too aware of the various threats awaiting joggers, bicyclists, shoppers and business people whenever vehicular traffic is nearby.
+As Maryland personal injury attorneys, the legal professionals at Lebowitz & Mzhen Personal Injury Lawyers, are all too aware of the various threats awaiting joggers, bicyclists, shoppers and business people whenever vehicular traffic is nearby.

 As with any fatal accident, whether caused by a traffic collision, a household accident or worksite mishap, if negligence is found to be a factor in the victim’s death there may be grounds for a wrongful death lawsuit.
 Sadly, some accidents result in tragic loss of life.
 Traffic-related accidents involving pedestrians or bicyclists can often lead to the victim dying at the scene of the collision or passing away at the hospital due to complications brought on by the initial crash.